wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 ## Tools
 I will be using primarily Autopsy 4.21.0 (latest version as of 2024-10-22) to investigate this case.

-## Walkthrough, Questions, and Answers
+## Initial Walkthrough and Case Setup
 Let's start up Autopsy 4.21.0 and set up a case.
 Click <strong>New Case</strong>.

 <img src="./pics/1_Autopsy_Start.png" alt="Start Autopsy">